Philodendron Brasil: How to Grow and Care Guide

 Common Problems With Philodendron Brasil

-Even though the Philodendron Brasil — also called Heartleaf Philodendron, Cordatum Brazil, or Scandens Brazil — is one of the easiest indoor vines to grow, it can still run into a few classic issues.
+Even though the philodendron brasil — also called Heartleaf Philodendron, Cordatum Brazil, or Scandens Brazil — is one of the easiest indoor vines to grow, it can still run into a few classic issues.
 Here’s how to spot them and exactly what to do next.

 Yellow Leaves